pedrib/PoC/README.md

 PoC
 ===

-This repository contains my advisories, proof of concept files and exploits that I have made public and it is located at https://github.com/pedrib/PoC.
+This repository contains my advisories, proof of concept files and exploits (referred to as files from now on) that I have made public and it is located at https://github.com/pedrib/PoC.

+- generic: most files
+- <vendor_name/vendor_name_variation>: vendor specific files
+- CVEs: a CSV listing of CVE numbers directly attributed to me
+- LICENSE: GPLv3, see below for more info
+- README: this file

+Some old files have been kept at the root not to break external links, but they are dummies with a message indicating the file has moved to another directory.

 You can do whatever you want with these files within the boundaries of the GPLv3 license, which means that:
 - you have to include a copy of the GPLv3 license and provide attribution to me as the original author